What causes bloodshot eyes?

 Eye infections can cause the blood vessels in the eye to become inflamed.
 Blepharitis, for example, is where edge of the eyelids become irritated and sore.
 This can result in redness of the eye, sensitivity to light, and eyelashes falling out.
 If you feel you are suffering from blepharitis, make sure you practice good hygiene.

 Improper contact lens use

-If you wear contact lenses, you may suffer from eye redness as a result of not using them properly.
+If you wear hard or soft contact lenses, you may suffer from eye redness as a result of not using them properly.